mate-academy/jv-rick-and-morty/README.md

     }
     ```

-    NOTE: `externalId` field should save the original characterEntity ID received from the external API. `id` field should
+    NOTE: `externalId` field should save the original character ID received from the external API. `id` field should
     represent the identifier of entire `Character` entity, that is associated with internal DB.

-2. The request takes a string as an argument, and returns a list of all characterEntities whose name contains the search
+2. The request takes a string as an argument, and returns a list of all characters whose name contains the search
    string.
    During the application start, the web application downloads data from a third-party service to the internal database.
    Implemented API requests must work with a local database (i.e. fetch data from a database).